Frequently Asked Questions

 In short, the Lunar Awards looks at:

-Mastery of storytelling.
+• Mastery of storytelling.
 (50%)

-Originality.
+• Originality.
 (25%)

-Editorial control.
+• Editorial control.
 (25%)

 Short Story Category

-A great short story makes a promise at the start, and it makes good on that promise by the end.
-Don’t leave the reader hanging or try to subvert expectations.
-You can use an even balance of character, plot and setting, or you can lean heavily into any one of those.
-Avoid common tropes, but don't be afraid to explore common themes from a fresh perspective.
+A great short story makes a promise at the start and makes good on that promise by the end.
+Don’t leave the reader hanging.
+You can use an even balance of character, plot, and setting, or you can lean heavily into any of those.
+Avoid familiar tropes, but don't be afraid to explore common themes from a fresh perspective.
 It should be professionally polished.
-Editorial control over the entire piece is important – you know what to leave and what to cut.
-However, it's not going to be rejected for a spelling mistake or two.
+Editorial control over the entire piece is essential – you know what to leave and what to cut.
+However, it will not be rejected for a spelling mistake or two.
 Images associated with the story won’t sway the judging either way.
-Don’t try to mimic an entry based upon what is written on
+Readers need new voices and want to hear yours.

 Discrimination Policy: